Something happened to Jodi Huisentruit. Exactly what remains a mystery.

 "She wanted to be famous," childhood friend Kim Feist told 48 Hours.

 On June 27, 1995, DayBreak producer Amy Kuns called Huisentruit at home shortly after 4 a.m. to see why she wasn't at work yet, as she was usually there closer to 3 a.m.

 "I called her twice.
-I talked to her and woke her up that first time," Kuns remembered in a 2011 interview with WFLA news anchor Josh Benson, who co-founded FindJodi.com with journalist Gary Peterson.
+I talked to her and woke her up that first time," Kuns remembered in a 2011 interview with WFLA news anchor Josh Benson, who co-founded FindJodi.com with journalist Gary Peterson in 2003.
 "The second time, it just rang and rang.
 I don't remember the times.
 I had obviously woken her up.
 She asked what time it was.
 I told her.
 She said she'd be right in."

 Jodi was declared dead on May 14, 2001, but, to this day, no body or any other physical trace of her has ever been found.

 With the 25th anniversary of her disappearance approaching, Payne Lindsey examines the case on the premiere of Up and Vanished, based on his hit podcast of the same name, tonight on Oxygen.

 "It really is a very sad story, it is really poignant," 48 Hours correspondent Jim Axelrod told Inside Edition ahead of an episode that aired in 2018 about the unsolved case.
 "This summer she would have turned 50 and you get that sense that, oh my goodness, she's frozen forever at 27.
 What happened?"